xenakal/powerplant-coding-challenge/production_plan/README.md

 ## Optimisation algorithm

 There are a wide variety of algorithms to solve the unit commitment problem.
-Modern methods use algorithms such as branch and bounds, lagrangian relaxation,  In this project, a simple priority list approach has been employed.
+Modern methods use algorithms such as branch and bounds, lagrangian relaxation, MIP, genetic algorithms and others.
+In this project, a simple priority list approach has been employed.
 This algorithm runs in linear time with respect to the size of the powerplants.
-Its advantage is its quick execution time ($O(n)$ complexity), when compared to other methods.
+Its advantage is its quick execution time ($O(n)$ average complexity, $O(n^2) worst case), when compared to other methods.
 On the other hand, the algorithm will often not output the optimal solution.

 <br>